🕒 Reading Time: 10 minutes

 YouTube offers an incredible range of sports content through both official and fan-driven channels.
 Here, you’ll find everything from highlights, analysis, and press conferences to classic games and behind-the-scenes footage.

-It works on every device with optional account creation, and the user experience and navigation are intuitive.
+It works on every device, supports optional account creation, and offers an intuitive user experience and navigation.

 With a powerful search feature and personalized recommendations, you’ll never have trouble finding something to watch.